-Please note that lingering or resurgent pandemic conditions may limit availability of these programs.
-Please watch Department email for additional information or email your questions directly to faculty member John Tomasic (firstname.lastname@example.org).
+Please note that the department’s Summer 2022 abroad programs have been suspended due to resurgent pandemic conditions.
+Please watch Communication Department email for additional information or email your questions directly to faculty member John Tomasic (firstname.lastname@example.org).

 International Journalism Scholarship Programs